isomerpages/enterprisesg-sac-old/README.md

 The 'CAB Status Update' page follows the Isomerpages leftnav-page-content template layout.
 More details for editing this page can be viewed in the official [Isomer documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).

 ### Editing 'Certified CAB Companies' Page
 The Certified CAB Companies Section page follows the customised 'certified-companies' template layout.
-The data in the page can be edited in the 'certified-companies.yml' file of the '_data' folder.
+The data in the page can be edited in the 'certified-companies.yml' file inside the '_data' folder.

 1. Select your "Staging" Branch
 2. In your repository, go to "_data" folder